threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 - macOS 10.7 or newer
 - Windows 10

 The installation method for Linux and macOS are similar with some minor details how to install the prerequisites.
-For windows we have a different installation method.
+For windows we have a different installation method which you can find [here](./windows_installation/jsx_windows.md).

 This manual will start with the software components that are needed to start the install and when needed specific instructions will be linked for different operating systems.

 ### Prerequisites

 #### Containerisation platform: Docker
 At this point in time the local installation of the SDK is installed in a docker container.
-Therefore we need to have a local installation of the docker desktop, docker-io.
+So we need to have a local installation of the docker desktop or docker-io (depending on your OS).
 Installation instructions can be found here [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

 #### Web browser: Chrome browser
-For all SDK installations we need to have the chroms browser installed.
-The instructions how get get and install the software can be found here: [https://www.google.com/chrome/](https://www.google.com/chrome/)
+For all SDK installations we need to have the chrome browser installed.
+Instructions how get get and install it can be found here: [https://www.google.com/chrome/](https://www.google.com/chrome/)

-#### Other required software
+#### Required software
-For the installation and operation to succeed we need to following software:
+For the installation and operation to succeed we need to following software installed:
-- Python is a programming language that lets you work quickly and integrate systems more effectively. (https://www.python.org/)
+- Python: Python is a programming language that lets you work quickly and integrate systems more effectively. (https://www.python.org/)
-- UPX is a free, portable, extendable, high-performance executable packer for several executable formats. (https://upx.github.io/)
+- UPX: UPX is a free, portable, extendable, high-performance executable packer for several executable formats. (https://upx.github.io/)
-- PatchELF is a simple utility for modifying existing ELF executables and libraries. (https://github.com/NixOS/patchelf)
+- PatchElf: PatchELF is a simple utility for modifying existing ELF executables and libraries. (https://github.com/NixOS/patchelf)

-##### Other software installation on ubuntu 18.04
+##### Required software installation on ubuntu 18.04
-For Ubuntu all the other software is available in unbuntu packages.
-The ubuntu packages manager is able to install and manage / update the packages.
-If you want to install these from source code please refer to the respective sites listed with the software packages.
+For Ubuntu all required software is available in ubuntu packages.
+The ubuntu package manager is able to install and manage/update packages.
+If you want to instal from source code please refer to the respective sites listed with the software packages.

 Using the package manager:
 ```bash